Tomev/qcflow/docs/source/model-registry.rst

   .. figure:: _static/images/oss_registry_3_overview.png

-- Go to the **Artifacts** section of your MLflow Runs details page, click the model folder, and then click the model version at the top right to view the version created from that model.
+- Go to the **Artifacts** section of your QCFlow Runs details page, click the model folder, and then click the model version at the top right to view the version created from that model.

   .. figure:: _static/images/oss_registry_3b_version.png